o19s/chorus-opensearch-edition/README.md

 *Towards an open source tool stack for e-commerce search*

-**This is a fork of [chorus-elasticsearch-edition](https://github.com/querqy/chorus-elasticsearch-edition).
+**This is a fork of [chorus-elasticsearch-edition](https://github.com/querqy/chorus-elasticsearch-edition) that has evolved significantly.
 Refer to that repository for more information on Chorus.**

 Chorus makes deploying powerful ecommerce search easier by shifting the **buy vs build** decision in favour of **build**, so you can own your search!
 Chorus deals with three issues: